dotanuki-labs/gradle-profiler-pttest/README.md

 > # ⚠️ NO LONGER MAINTENED  ⚠️
-> This project will be deprecated soon.
+> This project is deprecated.
 > If you are still interested in solution, consider forking this repo.

 # Paired T-tests for Gradle Benchmarks